DLR-RM/stable-baselines3/docs/guide/migration.rst

 DQN
 ^^^

-Only the vanilla DQN is implemented right now but extensions will follow (cf planned features).
+Only the vanilla DQN is implemented right now but extensions will follow.
 Default hyperparameters are taken from the nature paper, except for the optimizer and learning rate that were taken from Stable Baselines defaults.

 DDPG